autowarefoundation/open-ad-kit-docs/docs/start-guide/how-to-run-simulators/scenario-simulator/run-on-local-env.md

 [^1]: This is optional if you do NOT need a vehicle-edge platform.

-### 1. Create and run the scenario simulator on the cloud platform
+### 1. Set up a simulation on the developer platform

 TODO

-### 2. Run and run the scenario simulator on the cloud platform
+### 2. Run the scenario simulator on the developer platform

 TODO